 Low-Risk Heart Screening Package for All Women

 We recommend the Low Risk plan for women who have no symptoms of heart problems and no immediate relatives with heart disease or a history of heart attack.
 The plan includes:

 - Atherosclerotic cardiovascular disease (ASCVD) risk assessment.
 We estimate your 10-year and lifetime risk for developing heart disease – the cause of most heart attacks and stroke.
-ASCVD risk includes age, sex, race, total cholesterol, HDL cholesterol, systolic blood pressure, use of blood pressure-lowering medications, diabetes status and smoking status.
+ASCVD risk factors include: age, sex, race, total cholesterol, HDL cholesterol, systolic blood pressure, use of blood pressure-lowering medications, diabetes status, and smoking status.

 - Blood pressure check

 - Coronary artery disease (CAD) risk factor assessment